PBKoning/SliceGame/README.md

 05-01-2023 (3): Increased FPS from 60 to 144 to make movements more smooth.
 Also added the option to show FPS.

-05-01-2023 (4): Decreased FPS to 60 again as it was slowing down the ganme on slower devices.
+05-01-2023 (4): Decreased FPS to 60 again as it was slowing down the game on slower devices.

+06-01-2023: Added scaling of font of FPS on screen.
+Trail is now always on foreground.